radiusxyz/bolt/testnets/holesky/README.md

 ```

 # Off-Chain Setup

-There are various way to run the Bolt Sidecar depending on what infrastructure
+After all of the steps above have been completed, we can proceed with running the off-chain infrastructure.

-you want to use and your preferred signing methods:
+There are various way to run the Bolt Sidecar depending on your preferences and your preferred signing methods:

 - Docker mode (recommended)
 - [Commit-Boost](https://commit-boost.github.io/commit-boost-client) mode